Last updated and effective date: December 1, 2023

 If you purchased Membership, we should collect your name, gender, contact information and payment information.
 If you purchased an associate membership for someone else, similar information about these individuals should be collected, too.
 (Categories A, B and C).

-A full listing of member benefits is found in the Member Guide.
-Generally, for any service we will request your name, proof of membership and contact information.
+A full listing of member benefits is found in the Member Guide for your motor club.
+Generally, for any membership service we request your name, proof of membership and contact information.
 (Categories A and B).